LLM Fine-Tuning for Custom AI Business Solutions

 Let’s say that for your project you have chosen BERT, an LLM trained on a vast amount of general text, and want to use it for developing a legal document classifier.
 By fine-tuning BERT on a smaller, labeled dataset of legal documents, the model can adapt its understanding of language to the specific vocabulary and phrasing typical in legal texts, leading to better performance than training it from scratch.

-Now, let's look at another approach to fine-tuning – reinforcement learning from human feedback (RLHF).
+Now, let's look at another method to fine-tune an LLM – reinforcement learning from human feedback (RLHF).

 Reinforcement learning from human feedback (RLHF)